Riari/rick.me.uk/content/posts/3d-game-engine-devlog-part-4-multiple-lights/index.md

 ### Let there be lights

 The first step towards rendering the scene with multiple lights was to modify the fragment shader to accept arrays for spot lights and point lights (not directional lights, since there only needs to be one in existence at any given moment).
-I set a maximum size for the arrays (since we can't have an infinite number of lights and it's possible to keep the maximum number of active lights below a certain threshold, which I'll explore later) and also added uniforms for specifying the number of active lights for each type:
+I set a maximum size for the arrays (since we can't have an infinite number of lights and it's a good idea to keep the number of active lights below a certain threshold anyway, which I'll explore later) and also added uniforms for specifying the number of currently active lights for each type:

 {{<highlight glsl "linenos=table">}}
 #define MAX_POINT_LIGHTS 20